s100projects/T35_FPGA_MODULE/README.md

   4. Open the Efinity Programmer by clicking on the B2 icon.

   There are two types of programming that can be done with the T35 FPGA Module:
-    a.
-JTAG Programming (this targets the FPGA configuration RAM directly, but does not save it in Flash).
+  - JTAG Programming (this targets the FPGA configuration RAM directly, but does not save it in Flash).
-    b.
-SPI Flash Programming (this targets the SPI Configuration Flash for confiuration auto-load on power on).
+  - SPI Flash Programming (this targets the SPI Configuration Flash for confiuration auto-load on power on).

 ## JTAG Programming